10 Big Names To Have Won The US Open Low Amateur Honors

 Nick Taylor: 2009

-Taylor's 65 in the round 2 at Bethpage Black in 2009 set the record for lowest score by an amateur in Major history.
-He ended the week in T36th to win the low amateur honors before becoming the no.1-ranked male amateur golfer in the world.
+Taylor's 65 in the second round of the 2009 US Open at Bethpage Black set the record for the lowest score by an amateur in Major history.
+He ended the week in T36th to win low amateur honors before becoming the top-ranked male amateur golfer in the world.

-The Canadian famously went on to become the first ever home player to win the Canadian Open in 2023, which was his fourth PGA Tour victory.
+Taylor famously went on to become the first home player to win the Canadian Open in 2023, which was his third PGA Tour victory, and he has since taken two more titles on the circuit.

 Incredibly, that T36 in 2009 remains his best US Open finish to date.